thenetcircle/dino/docs/md/events.md

         "published": "<server-generated timestamp, RFC3339 format>",
         "actor": {
             "id": "<UUID of the sender>",
-            "summary": "<name of the sender>"
+            "displayName": "<name of the sender>"
         },
         "verb": "send",
         "target": {
-            "id": "<UUID of the room, or this user's UUID if private msg>", "displayName": "<name of the room, or empty if private msg>", "objectType": "<room/private>"
+            "id": "<UUID of the room, or this user's UUID if private msg>", "displayName": "<name of the room, or target user name if private msg>", "objectType": "<room/private>"
         },
         "object": {
             "content": "<the message body>",
-            "url": "<UUID of the channel for this room, or empty if private msg>" }
+            "displayName": "<the name of the channel, or empty if private msg>", "url": "<UUID of the channel for this room, or empty if private msg>" }
     }